Takanohana Reflects on Intense Training Sessions and Post-Retirement Bond with Akebono | FRIDAY DIGITAL

 After retiring, they were good friends, even going to karaoke together.

-In 1996, Akebono became a naturalized Japanese citizen.
-This was a sign of his determination to bury his bones in the Sumo Association.
-Nevertheless, in November of 2003, he abruptly left the Japan Sumo Association.
-It is said that there were many reasons for his departure.
+In 1996, Akebono naturalized as a Japanese citizen, a testament to his dedication to the Sumo Association.
+However, in November 2003, he abruptly left the Japan Sumo Association for various reasons.

 Photo Gallery2 total